 On the campus of M.I.T. there are numerous examples of extraordinary architecture that are worthy of seeing including Maclaurin Buildings (Neoclassical), Baker House (Modern, International), M.I.T.
 Chapel (Cylindrical, Modern), Kresge Auditorium (Modern), Green Building (Modern), Hermann Building (Brutalism), Stratton Student Center (Brutalism), Ray and Maria Stata Center (Deconstructivism), Simmons Hall (Postmodern) and the Media Lab Complex (Modern).

 While in Boston, be sure to check out the remarkable architecture.
-The Old Town Trolley will transport you to all of these places and many other points of interest in the city.

 A 19th-century row house located in Boston’s Back Bay, the Gibson House is a local architectural treasure.
 Designed in the Italian Renaissance style with its brownstone and red brick, this lovely residence maintains its charm and unspoiled beauty, complete with original furnishings of the well-to-do Gibson family.
 Inside, you’ll be awed by its elegant wallpaper, paintings, sculpture, photographs, silver, porcelain and more.
 A National Historic Landmark, the Gibson House is a must-visit while in the city.